nodeset-org/RPIPs/RPIPs/RPIP-forced-exits.md

 ## Specification

-First, the minipool (or megapool) contract MUST define an `exit` function which calls the EIP-7002 pre-compile for the associated validator with an optional address parameter which receives a keeper fee.
+First, a new `exit` function is defined in the minipool (or megapool) contract which calls the EIP-7002 pre-compile for the associated validator public key.
+Calls to this function may optionally provide an address parameter that will receive a keeper fee once the validator funds have been withdrawn from the beacon chain.

 Second, the following new protocol parameters are introduced:

 - `MAX_KEEPER_VALIDATORS`, initially set to 25
-- `MIN_VALIDATOR_BALANCE`, initially set to 31.5 ETH
+- `MIN_VALIDATOR_BALANCE`, initially set to 31.8 ETH
 - `VALIDATOR_KEEPER_FEE`, initially set to 0.01 ETH

-Third, any address MAY submit a transaction to exit validators with a balance below 31.5 ETH.
-This transaction should call the following function (pseudocode):
+Third, any address may call the following protocol function:

 ```
 def ExitValidatorsKeeper(pubKey[] validators):